You are here

 Conducts technical training for special background, medical and driver education waivers; conducts fraud and special drive test investigations; conducts other investigations as assigned;

-Analyzes effectiveness of written and practical examination methods; reviews procedures and manuals, and updates as necessary; recommends changes;
+Analyzes effectiveness of written and practical examination methods; reviews procedures and manuals and updates as necessary; recommends changes;

-Schedules the activities of the mobile driver licensing travel units assigned within the district; directs or conducts field inspections of mobile travel units;
+Directs or conducts field inspections of mobile travel units;

-Counsels customers who fail driver skills exams; conducts special background research on specific assignments;
+Conducts special background research on specific assignments;

 Knowledge and Abilities